kabirgh/spoiler-blocker/README.md

 Project Gemini

 ## Audience
-This project caters to all people who watch TV shows.
+This project caters to all people who watch TV shows (and don't want them spoiled).